 I started working in the Experiential Marketing Industry in 2005.
 Since then I’ve seen a lot of recap reports.
 My first job in the industry was to help a top-notch agency work on their recap reporting and plus them up a notch.
 So I got to it and started reviewing every past recap report I could get my hands on.

-That was it.
-That was all that was needed, because that was all the brand and procurement teams expected.
+That was all that was needed because that was all the brand and procurement teams expected.
 “You told me you’d hand out 800,000 samples and here it says you handed out 800,000 samples.
 Well done.
 Let’s do it all again next year.
 Only next year we’ll make the balloons redder.”

 It was around 2007 that I saw the industry really begin to change.
 Brand managers started to want more.
 They started to want to see hard data.
 They wanted to better understand the kind of people reached, if they’d buy the product later, and what the return-on-investment was.